 As a securities law firm, The Pickholz Law Offices has defended public and private companies, investment institutions, officers, employees, brokers and dealers, private investors, and others in SEC investigations and in securities investigations brought by other agencies and authorities including the U.S. Department of Justice / U.S. Attorney’s Offices, FINRA, State regulators such as the New York Attorney General’s Office, and more.

-Among his many notable defense cases, Mr. Pickholz represented a public company and its CEO in an SEC investigation related to the 2020 federal multi-agency COVID-19 Task Force; a company in a CFTC enforcement action involving cryptocurrency and binary options; a senior executive officer of a billion dollar mutual fund family in the SEC’s market timing investigations; and a leading specialist in the NYSE Floor Specialists cases.
+Among his many notable defense cases, Mr. Pickholz represented a public biotech company and its CEO in an SEC investigation related to the federal multi-agency COVID-19 Task Force; a company in a CFTC enforcement action involving cryptocurrency and binary options; a former United States Senator in connection with activities at a public pension fund; a senior executive officer of a billion dollar mutual fund family in the SEC’s market timing investigations; and a leading specialist in the NYSE Floor Specialists cases.
 He was defense counsel in the first disciplinary case ever brought by FINRA; two cases that Crain’s New York Business referred to as among the largest stock fraud cases of the early 21st century involving New York-based companies; and the first anti-money laundering case brought by FinCen and the NYSE together against an NYSE member firm.

 In addition to securities defense, Mr. Pickholz also represents SEC whistleblowers.
 He was the first lawyer ever to win an SEC whistleblower award for a client on appeal to the Commission.
 This is still one of only three times that the Commission has reversed an award denial by its Claims Review Staff in the ten-year history of the SEC whistleblower program.